WIP: Nissan Skyline R34 GTR V-Spec II

 Start with curves > constructing the silhouette > Lay the foundation > Starting patching

 Calipers are different, so I can’t use Symmetry through out the construction process.
-I would need to break it at some point.
+I ended up doing the base with symmetry and then combined all 4 quadrants to make asymmetrical changes.